vartanbeno/xee/README.md

   XPath tests.
 It has also been generalized towards supporting running XSLT conformance tests, but that implementation is not complete yet.

-- `xee-xpath` - combines the underlying components to provide a high level API to support XPath queries.
-Compiles XPath AST provided by `xee-xpath-ast` to IR supported by `xee-ir`, which it then uses to create bytecode for `xee-interpreter`.
+- `xee-xpath-compiler` - Compiles XPath AST provided by `xee-xpath-ast` to IR supported by `xee-ir`, which it then uses to create bytecode for `xee-interpreter`.

+- `xee-xpath` - Combines the underlying components to provide a high level API to support XPath queries.

 - `xee-xpath-ast` - Defines an XPath AST.
 Turns `xee-xpath-lexer` output into an XPath AST.